Long form content wins when it comes to SEO.

 Have you ever spent hours crafting the perfect email, only to see an email client clip it?

 The CTA is gone, the footer’s deleted.
 (The frustration is real!)
 Not only has your email been cut off at the knees, but now your customers are likely annoyed.
 So, what happened?

 Long form content can range anywhere from 1,200 to 5,000 words.
 But this length is better suited for a website or downloadable paper, rather than stuffed in an email.

-That's because many email clients, like Gmail, clip emails with a message size larger than 102 KB.
-But it’s not just the text to blame: This size limit includes the HTML and CSS as well.
+That's because many email clients, like Gmail, clip emails with a message size larger than 102 KB, and if you aren't using an email builder with QA built in like Email Guardrails it is all to easy to send a message that's in danger of being cut off.
+It’s not just the text to blame: This size limit includes the HTML and CSS as well.

 What it Looks Like

 When the size of the email exceeds the 102 KB limit, Gmail hides the full content behind a “[Message clipped] View Entire Message” link.